dannycahyo/personal-website/src/markdown/how-i-became-a-professional-software-engineer-from-a-physical-education-background.md

 Growing up, I was a dedicated hockey indoor athlete 💪.
 I've already felt how the athlete lives, waking up early in the morning, going to the field for practice, isolating myself from exhausting TC (training center) for a couple of weeks and months, participating in competitions in various different areas and levels, and many more.

 This passion for sports led me to pursue a Physical Education degree in college.
 As expected, I've gotten so much exposure to everything related to sports in college.
-Not only about Hockey but I've also been trying and practicing different kinds of sports, swimming, athletics, football, basketball, gymnastics, tennis, and many more you named it 😏.
+Not only about Hockey but I've also been trying and practicing different kinds of sports, swimming, athletics, football, basketball, gymnastics, tennis, and many more.
+You named it 😏.
 Of course, at that time, I had no idea what coding looked like or how it could become an essential part of my life.

 ### Turning Point: Embracing Change

 The COVID-19 pandemic changed everything, literally 🙃.
 When classes shifted to an online format, I found it nearly impossible to engage in sports as I once had.
 The online learning experience for Physical Education was not as effective as I had hoped, and my interest started to wane.
 Searching for a new passion and a way to occupy my time during lockdown, I committed to learning about design for the very first time.

-It wasn't long before I reconnected with an old friend who had just graduated from computer science college and working as a professional software at a Startup named [M Nindra Zaka](https://www.linkedin.com/in/mnindrazaka/).
+It wasn't long before I reconnected with an old friend who had just graduated from computer science college and working as a professional software engineer at a Startup named [M Nindra Zaka](https://www.linkedin.com/in/mnindrazaka/).
 As we discussed his work, I found myself increasingly intrigued by the world of coding and software development.
 With his encouragement and guidance, I made the bold decision to learn how to code and explore the possibility of a career in software engineering.

 In the following months, I poured my energy into learning the basics and fundamentals of programming.
 I was hooked 😱.
 I spent hours each day learning and practicing, and almost every single day I went to M Nindra Zaka's house.